 1. Background: Divided Berlin

-In 1948, the Soviet Union, seeking to assert control over West Berlin, instituted a blockade, preventing all land and water access to the city.
-The Soviets aimed to pressure the Western powers into relinquishing their control of West Berlin and reunifying the city under communist rule.
+In 1948 the Soviet Union wanted to gain control over West Berlin and therefore he blocked any kind of overland and water transport to the city.
+The Soviets wanted to force the Western powers to abandon the control of West Berlin and merge it with East Berlin under comtemporary rules.

-The Berlin Airlift not only displayed the determination of the Western powers to protect West Berlin but also highlighted the stark contrast between communism and democracy.
-The Soviets eventually lifted the blockade in 1949, but the division of Berlin remained.
+The Berlin Airlift showed resolve by the western powers to defend West Berlin also served to show the dark differences between communism and democracy.
+The soviets later raised the barricade in 1949 but not the division of Berlin.

 3. The Berlin Wall